afazio1/portfolio-v2/src/content/blog/php-to-js-migration.md

 ```
 This is the "cleanest" method I found for formatting a date in JS.
 Please tell me there's a better (native) way.

-### No Pass By Reference
-I guess I agree that JavaScript developers are not responsible enough to be given pass by ref perms.
-It's crazy that PHP devs are though.

-It's okay, I'll just throw around this 75,000 element array to each of my 10 helper functions.
-Good luck garbage collector.

 ### Lack of Built-ins
 It's just hard to go from doing this:
 ```php